IELTS Academic Writing Task 1 (Report Writing) : 2025 Tips and Tricks

 Right: Twenty-five students were from China.

-Steps to Write IELTS Writing Task 1- Report Writing
+Steps to Write IELTS Writing Task 1: Report Writing

-• Read the question statement twice.
+• Read the IELTS task 1 questions statement twice.

 • The initial step is to observe the graph carefully and note down the trends.